MonashMath/SCI1022/Git.md

 ## 1.2.
 Why Git?
 <a id="markdown-why-git" name="why-git"></a>

-There are a number of reasons ([some of them quite technical](https://git-scm.com/about) to be enterely grasped at this point), but the most important are perhaps the following ones.
+There are a number of reasons ([some of them quite technical](https://git-scm.com/about) to be entirely grasped at this point), but the most important are perhaps the following ones.
 Git achieves **a sound balance** among speed, efficiency, reliability, and ease-of-use.
 Indeed, this hallmark of Git has positioned it to be undoubtedly the de-facto standard VCS  used in ([open source](https://opensource.com/resources/what-open-source)) scientific (and not necessarily scientific) software projects.
 Git was originally developed in 2005 by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the same individual who created the Linux OS, i.e., an open source variant of Unix.
 Therefore, it is also (as could not be otherwise) **[free and open source](https://git-scm.com/about/free-and-open-source)**.
 Since then, its popularity has increased significantly, mostly due to the development of repository hosting services in the Cloud such as  [GitHub](https://github.com/), [Gitlab](https://about.gitlab.com/), or [BitBucket](https://en.wikipedia.org/wiki/Bitbucket).
 Indeed, **virtually the whole state-of-the-art in open source (scientific and not necessarily scientific) software is available at these Git repository hosting services**.
 Finally, it is worth mentioning that Git is available on multiple platforms, including Microsoft Windows, Linux, or macOS, among others.

 Git is what professionals use to keep track of what they have done and to collaborate with other people.
 Large software development projects rely on it, and most programmers use it for their small jobs as well.
 And it is not just for software: books, papers, reports, small data sets, and anything that changes over time and/or needs to be shared **should be** stored in a Git repository.
 Indeed, we used Git in order to track the different versions of this tutorial.